p0186797/3u-midterm/README.md

 ---

-Create a python file called **lcm.py** and upload it to this repo.
+Create a python file called **secret.py** and upload it to this repo.
 At the beginning of the python file, write a description of the program(s) in a comment.

+You are your friend share a locker which uses a directional lock.
+The directional lock has 4 directions: N, S, E, W. You forgot the combination so your friend leaves coded instructions for you.

+Each instruction is a sequence of 5 digit numbers which represents one direction.

+If the sequence of numbers sum to 0 to 10 inclusive, move the lock to N.

+If the sequence of numbers sum to 11 to 20 inclusive, move the lock to S.

+If the sequence of numbers sum to 21 to 30 incluside, move the lock to E.

+If the sequence of numbers sum to 31 to 40 inclusive, move the lock to W.

+If the sequence of numbers sum to 41 to 45 incluside, then this is the last line and there are no more directions.

-Write a program that reads three positive integers and outputs their lowest common multiple.
+Write a program that reads a series of 5 digit coded directions and outputs the directions for the directional lock.

 ### Input Specification

-Three inputs - all positive integers.
+There will be at least two lines of input.
+Each line except the last line will contain exactly five digits representing an instruction.
+The last line will contain a 5 digit number whose digits sum to 44 to 45 inclusive.
+No other line will sum to 41 to 45 inclusive.

 ### Output Specification

-One output - an integer.
+A string of characters containing N, S, W, E.

 &nbsp;&nbsp; **Sample Input 1**

-    3
-    4
-    6
+    12345
+    02849
+    48697
+    87395
+    99999

 &nbsp;&nbsp; **Sample Output 1**

-    12
+    SEWW

 &nbsp;&nbsp; **Sample Input 2**

-    2
-    9
-    6
+    42393
+    21332
+    01002
+    98799

 &nbsp;&nbsp; **Sample Output 2**

-    18
+    ESN